 Rising Energy Costs During COVID-19

 Cooper Mechanical Services can help you reign in heating costs this winter with a home energy audit and weatherization recommendations.
-Weatherization, or weatherproofing, is the practice of protecting indoor environments from the outdoor elements like wind, rain, cold air, etc. Typically weatherization activities include finding and sealing gaps, holes, and poor insulation so your home can remain comfortable and efficient.
+Weatherization, or weatherproofing, is the practice of protecting indoor environments from outdoor elements like wind, rain, cold air, etc. Typically weatherization activities include finding and sealing gaps, holes, and poor insulation so your home can remain comfortable and efficient.

 Conducting an Energy Audit and Blower Test